 And she added, “But I did it with a smile!!”

 She shared that they began getting together more and more.
 They ate dinner together.
 They watched movies.
 They laughed.
 They were old friends reconnecting.
 And during this time Inez, still angry at the past, did her best to try and treat him like Jesus would have treated him saying, “Life is short, if I stay angry with him and never forgive him, the only one I’m hurting is myself.”

 Inez and Carlos very soon connected anew and turned their marriage back to being stronger than ever!

-I can help.
 Do not give up on your marriage.
 There is hope.
-I will hold your hand and guide you to where you want to go.

 I am here for you, to help.
 Email me any time with questions, problems, interview suggestions or article ideas you want me to do, tape, write about and post here.
 Or if you have a gathering you’d like me to speak to.
 Be it a women’s group, church gathering, or other function.
 Let’s bring marriage back to a place of kindness, teamwork and love.
 What we do passes on to all generations.

 Email me: TheWifeExpert @ gmail . com (take out the spaces)